How to Start a Riding Stable

 With more than 9 million horses being used in the U.S. for sport or recreation each year, there is strong demand for training facilities where riders can receive proper instruction and board their horses.
 A riding stable business can be a fairly profitable venture if it is properly planned and managed.

 Hire Experienced Staff

-Individuals starting a riding stable should either have extensive experience training horses and riders themselves or hire riding instructors with this experience.
-Even if the facility owner does not have experience in all aspects of forming a riding stable, it is important that they find and hire appropriate personnel to assist with the venture (including an experienced barn manager and support staff).
+A riding stable requires multiple people on staff with extensive experience training horses, as riding instructors, or simply riding themselves.
+If a facility owner does not have experience in all aspects of a stable's operation, it is especially important that they find and hire appropriate personnel to assist with the venture, including an experienced barn manager and support staff.

 Obtain Facility & Equipment

 The easiest way to start up a riding stable is to purchase or lease an existing facility, but some individuals choose to purchase a tract of land and build to suit.
 A riding stable must provide its clients with arenas where they can practice.
 The best (and most costly) arenas are covered, with lighting that allows riders to train at all hours.
 A more common and affordable option is an outdoor arena, which is not covered.
 A key element of either type of arena is that they use a safe, consistent footing that it routinely dragged to ensure it is kept level.
 Footings may range from sand or dirt-based options to the most expensive synthetic creations.
 Additional features such as jump courses, round pens, and trails often are added.